Torsion for CM elliptic curves defined over number fields of degree 2p: Acknowledgements

 \section{Acknowledgements}

-We thank Frank Moore and Jeremy Rouse for helpful comments on an earlier draft, and we thank Pete L. Clark for Remark 1.5 and other helpful comments.
+We thank Frank Moore, Jeremy Rouse, and the anonymous referees for helpful comments on an earlier draft, and we thank Pete L. Clark for Remark 1.7 and other helpful comments.
 The first author was partially supported by an A.J.
-Sterge Faculty Fellowship.
+Sterge Faculty Fellowship and NSF grant DMS-2137659.